njh/ruby-mqtt/README.md

 	QoS1 - where the message is sent under the same conditions described for QoS0, and a reception acknowledgement is issued by the server.
 	QoS2 - where a message is sent to the server requesting acknnowledgement of readiness for reception.
 The server responds indicating its readiness to receive the message.
 Afterwards, the same conditions apply as for QoS1.

 Functionality does not change while using any of the 3 above-mentioned conditions.
-However, a higher level of QoS is oriented towards higher reliability, and consequently, a slight decrease in speed.
+However, a higher level of QoS is oriented towards higher reliability and will, consequently, show a slight decrease in speed.

 Retain messages